peterkappus/hugo-pk/content/blog/basic-agile-terminology/index.md

 A kanban board is very useful in showing where work is getting "stuck" so that you can focus on improving those areas and maximising flow.

-Many teams using Kanban also use daily standups, demos (or reviews) to share what they've done, and retrospectives to keep improving.
+Many teams using kanban also use daily standups, demos (or reviews) to share what they've done, and retrospectives to keep improving.

 Teams often combine elements of both in something called **Scrumban**.
 In this model, teams may visualise their work and maximise flow (as in kanban) but use the sprint **timebox** to help define clear goals and measure how much work they can deliver in a given time period.